-Jerry Rishe, U.S. Immigration Law as it Effected Jewish Immigration
+Jerry Rishe, U.S. Immigration Law as it Affected Jewish Immigration

 6